-The Hydrogen Grand Challenge is a series of prize competitions organized by MI Hydrogen and sponsored by Fortescue to accelerate the adoption of hydrogen as a clean and sustainable energy carrier, particularly in areas such as transportation and industrial applications, in order to facilitate an equitable, affordable, clean, and secure energy transition.
+Welcome to the Hydrogen Grand Challenge: Michigan Hydrogen Horizon!
+This annual prize competition, organized by MI Hydrogen and sponsored by Fortescue, seeks to accelerate the adoption of hydrogen as a clean and sustainable energy carrier.

 Hydrogen stands as a pivotal energy carrier, positioned to significantly curtail carbon emissions across domains such as heavy-duty transportation, aviation, heating, and distributed power, as well as pivotal industrial sectors like steelmaking, glassmaking, and semiconductor manufacturing.